Dick O'Bree: VFL career

-Originally from Euroa Football Club, Collingwood had attempted to lure the Full-forward for years before O'Bree signed with them.
-After making his debut in the 1957 VFL season, O'Bree broke his leg in a match against Richmond at their home ground Punt Road Oval.
+Collingwood had attempted to lure the young Full-forward for years before O'Bree signed with them on match permits.
+He played the first three games in 1956 VFL season.
+In his third game, O'Bree started well, kicking a goal then he collided with Colin Saddington, landed awkwardly and broke his right leg in a match against Richmond at their home ground Punt Road Oval.
 As there were no stretchers available, O'Bree was carried from the ground on Richmond's training room door.